iter8-tools/iter8/mkdocs/docs/tutorials/load-test/payload.md

               --set contentType="image/jpeg"
     ```

-You can assert experiment outcomes and generate report as described in the [quick start tutorial](../../getting-started/your-first-experiment.md).
+You can assert experiment outcomes and view report as described in the [quick start tutorial](../../getting-started/your-first-experiment.md).